~ 4 min read

 - Iptables configured to receive and send bridged traffic

-- Ebtables, ethtool, docker, kubeadm, kubelet and kubectl installed using apt package manager.
+- Ebtables, ethtool, containerd, kubeadm, kubelet and kubectl installed using apt package manager.

 Creating the Kubernetes cluster